-Communities United for Police Reform is a proud supporter of the Community Safety Act (CSA), a landmark legislative package aimed at ending discriminatory policing and bringing real accountability to the NYPD.
+In 2013, Communities United for Police Reform, working with allies across the city, helped pass the Community Safety Act (CSA), a landmark legislative package aimed at ending discriminatory policing and bringing real accountability to the NYPD.

 Signed into law in January 2014, the Community Safety Act has brought groundbreaking reform to the NYPD and has paved the way for future reforms efforts to bring about substantive change to policing in NYC.
 The passage of the CSA was a historic victory in the movement for police accountability and would not have been possible without the leadership of community groups and advocates, elected officials, and the thousands of individuals who signed petitions, mobilized to rallies, talked to their neighbors, and called their local City Council Members.

 The CSA was an important advancement toward making New York City a safer place where the police treat everyone with dignity and respect.
 Communities United for Police Reform is continuing our important work to ensure that the new laws are implemented.
 We will also continue our efforts to increase transparency and accountability of the NYPD.

 Click here to sign up for news and updates about CPR’s campaign and be sure to follow breaking news on our Twitter and Facebook.

 [Please click each bill for a full description.]

 - End discriminatory profiling - Protecting New Yorkers against discriminatory profiling by the NYPD (Local Law 71)